 Both the nave and the chancel in the late Gothic period were strengthened by corner buttresses, which probably resulted from damages to the old walls and not from the desire to build vaults.
 Both parts of the church were covered with separate, very high gable roofs with steep slopes, based on impressive gables.
 A particularly rich decoration was given to the late-Gothic, stepped western gable, divided by slender, pointed blendes arranged in a pyramidal layout.

 The church has retained the layout typical of early Gothic village parish churches, but its high silhouette and some architectural details are the result of late Gothic reconstruction (e.g. eastern and western gables).
-Unfortunately, the windows of the church were transformed in the early modern period.
+Unfortunately, in the early modern period the windows of the church were transformed to a greater or lesser extent.
+The late-Gothic entrance to the nave has been preserved.
+Interior has a completely early modern and modern design and architectural details, with the exception of the passage to the sacristy and the rood arcade.
+Among the furnishings, a polychrome sculpture from the 15th century and a Gothic door with iron fittings have survived.

 Kozaczewski T., Wiejskie kościoły parafialne XIII wieku na Śląsku (miejscowości S-Ż) i na Łużycach, Wrocław 1994.

 Lutsch H., Die Kunstdenkmäler der Landkreise des Reg.-Bezirks Breslau, Breslau 1889.